q3769/conseq4j/README.md

 Notes:

-- The implementation of the API relies on hashing the sequence keys into a fixed number of "buckets".
+- The implementation of conseq4j relies on hashing the sequence keys into a fixed number of "buckets".
 These buckets are each associated with a sequential executor.
 The same/equal sequence key is always hashed to and summons back the same executor.
-Single-threaded, each executor ensures the same execution order of all its tasks as they are submitted.
+Single-threaded, each executor ensures the same execution order of all its tasks as they are submitted;
+  excessive tasks pending execution are buffered by the executor in a FIFO task queue.
 Thus, the total number of buckets (a.k.a. the global concurrency) is the maximum number tasks that can be executed in parallel at any given time.
 - As with hashing, collision may occur among different sequence keys.
 When hash collision happens, different sequence keys' tasks are assigned to the same executor.
 Due to the single-thread setup, the executor still ensures the local execution order for each individual sequence key's tasks.
 However, unrelated tasks of different sequence keys may